Jenifer Bamuturaki

-Jenifer Bamuturaki is a Ugandan businesswoman and corporate executive, who is the chief executive officer of Uganda Airlines, the national airline of Uganda, since July 2022.
-Before that she was the acting CEO.
+Jenifer Bamuturaki is a Ugandan businesswoman and corporate executive, who served as the chief executive officer of Uganda Airlines, the national airline of Uganda, fromJuly 2022 until February 2026.
+Before that, she was the acting CEO at the same airline.

 Background and education

 Bamuturaki is Ugandan by birth.
 After completion of her primary education, she was admitted to Kyebambe Girls' Secondary School in Fort Portal, where she completed her O-Level studies.
 She then transferred to Nabisunsa Girls' Secondary School, where she completed her A-Level education.
 She entered Makerere University, Uganda's largest public university, where she graduated with a Bachelor of Arts degree in Social Work and Social Administration.
 She also has qualifications in airlines sales from the International Air Transport Association (IATA), and qualifications in hotel sales and revenue management.
 As of August 2022, she was pursuing studies leading to a Master of Public Administration degree, from Makerere University.
 She graduated with that Master's degree in 2024.